nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/grid-layout.md

 ### Grid layout with star sizing

-The following example creates a grid with responsive design, where space is alotted proportionally to child elements.
+The following example creates a grid with responsive design, where space is allotted proportionally to child elements.

 ```html
 <GridLayout columns="*, 2*" rows="2*, 3*" backgroundColor="#3c495e">